openMF/ph-ee-operations-web/README.md

 5. Install the dependencies.
 ```
-npm install --force
+npm install
 ```

+6. Before to run the app, set the environment variables as you need it, please see the environment variable details above

-6. To preview the app, run the following command and navigate to `http://localhost:4200/`.
+7. To preview the app, run the following command and navigate to `http://localhost:4200/`.
 ```
 ng serve
 ```